syntaxseed/codingforkids/README.md

             alt="follow on Twitter"></a>&nbsp;&nbsp;<a href="https://syntaxseed.com/about/donate"><img src="https://img.shields.io/badge/Sponsor-Project-blue" alt="Sponsor Project" /></a>
 </div>

-This list contains English resources for pre-school and elementary school aged children to learn coding and computer skills either online or via native apps.
+This list contains English resources for a variety of ages and skill levels to learn coding and computer skills either online or via native apps.
+Great to get kids started.

 ## Learn To Type